Merkel's confidence alone won't mend Germany's problems

 Then there are the problems that Germany faces externally.
 The Trump presidency and Brexit require not only agile negotiation skills but a long-term vision that could inspire people to believe in an open, inclusive and cosmopolitan world.

-Should Merkel win Sunday, as expected, she will have to lead her nation through a uniquely difficult term in which Germany will have to become the new face of the liberal world.
+Should Merkel win Sunday, as expected, she will have to lead Germany through a uniquely difficult term in which it will have to become the new face of the so-called liberal world.

 For that, it is not enough for Merkel simply to be a friendly face.
 There must be a vision and an agenda for which the German Chancellor stands.